lextudio/snmpsim-data/docs/source/index.rst

 on how to set up simulation data.
 Besides other things, local installation will let you add data variation calls into the otherwise static snapshots.

-An example of local simulation setup is to use ``snmpsim-data-lextudio`` package as below:
+An example of local simulation setup is to use ``snmpsim-data`` package as below:

 .. code-block:: bash

    $ pyenv local 3.12
    $ pip install pipenv
-   $ pipenv install snmpsim-data-lextudio
+   $ pipenv install snmpsim-data
    $ pipenv run setup-snmpsim-data ./data

-This installs ``snmpsim-lextudio`` package as a dependency, and copy simulation data into the ``data`` directory.
+This installs ``snmpsim`` package as a dependency, and copy simulation data into the ``data`` directory.

 Invoke ``snmpsim-command-responder`` and point it to a directory with simulation